RetroDECK/ES-DE/INSTALL.md

 It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the code editor.
 But if not done, lines breaks will anyway be converted when running clang-format on the code, as explained [here](INSTALL.md#using-clang-format-for-automatic-code-formatting).

-The instructions below assume all build steps for MSVC are done in the MSVC developer console (x64 Native Tools Command Prompt for VS) and all MinGW build steps are done using the Git Bash shell.
+The instructions below assume all build steps for MSVC are done in the MSVC developer console (x64 Native Tools Command Prompt for VS).

 **Cloning and setting up dependencies**